-The Privacy subsystem manages the privacy aspect of the Recommender System.
-This sub system consist of the User Privacy Agent to carry out its operations.
-The main role of this subsystem is to provide the user’s contextual data and the historic data of the user to the computation server in order to generate recommendations for the users.
-The contextual information from the user can be in from of location, social information of the user, combined with the timing of the information.
-The user history data refers to the user’s behavior while using the system that is being recorded for analysis.
+The privacy subsystem manages the privacy aspect of the RPRS.
+This sub system relies on the User Privacy Agent to carry out its operations.
+The main role of this subsystem is to provide user contextual data and the historic data to the computation server in order to generate recommendations for the users.
+The contextual information about the users can involve user location and social user information, combined with the timing of the information.
+The user history data refers to the user behavior that is recorded at runtime for analysis purposes.

-To understand the role of the privacy subsystem within the Recommender System mode, we need to look at the goals of the user privacy agent.
-The user privacy agent performs the task of maintaining user’s privacy settings for the contextual data and also the responsibility of filtering out the noise from the contextual data being obtained from the user.
-These two responsibilities form the specific goal of filtering and maintaining user’s contextual privacy information.
-On the other hand, the user privacy agent also fulfills the responsibility of maintaining the access to user’s historic data based on the settings provided by the user and selecting the most appropriate data for generating the recommendations by filtering out the noise from the historic data.
+To understand the role of the privacy subsystem within the RPRS, we need to look at the goals of the User Privacy Agent.
+The User Privacy Agent performs the task of maintaining user privacy settings for the contextual data and is responsible for filtering out the noise from the contextual data that is obtained from the users.
+These two responsibilities form the specific goal of filtering and maintaining the users’ contextual privacy information.
+On the other hand, the User Privacy Agent also fulfills the responsibility of maintaining the access to the users’ historic data based on the settings provided by the users and of selecting the most appropriate data for generating the recommendations after filtering out the noise from of historic data.